juancaflorez/juancaflorez.github.io/docs/long-read/planets-bgr.md

   <figcaption>Flow at x3 speed</figcaption>
 </figure>

-Gas giants are very different in their surface properties, they do not play well with the techniques described above.
-The reasons include: discontinuities in flow of gaseous features, different structures that change overtime.
+Gas giants are very different in their surface properties and they do not work with the techniques described above.
+The reasons include: discontinuities in the flow of gaseous features and structures that change overtime.
 For these main reasons a different approach was used.

 The following fragment shader is basically the code version of a blender shader described by the Entagma team in [Building a Flowmap Shader in Blender](https://entagma.com/building-a-flowmap-shader-in-blender-using-flowmap-data-from-houdini/), but with two *very important modifications*:

   * Sampling a high frequency texture with a different speed
   * Overlay the high frequency texture over the low frequency texture

+The key insight here is to avoid simulating high quality/resolution vector fields for the flow of the gases, instead a tileable low resolution vector field was created to drive the distortion of two textures, a base low frequency gaseous features texture, and a high frequency details texture.

 === "Distort UVs"
     ```hlsl title="jflow.hlsl"